aronzvi/tally-playwright-e2e-poc/README.md

 `$ npx playwright test create-wallet.spec.ts`

 ## github Actions integration
-A proof of concept workflow file has been created at .github/workflows/main.yml.
-The workflow contains two jobs - build and e2e-tests.

-### Build job
-This job's purpose is just to simulate the build job in tally ho's workflow file and allow for easy integration.
-The job uploads the already built extension artifact using the same file name as tally ho's workflow build job -- extension-builds.

-### e2e-tests job
-This job waits for the build job to complete, downloads the built extension artifact and places it in the proper location for it to be used with the tests
+A new job - e2e-tests has been added to the main.yml workflow to run the e2e tests.
+The job waits for the build job to complete, downloads the built extension artifact and places it in the proper location for it to be used with the tests

 ### Reports and traces
 All playwright standard output of the tests is available with the workflow run.